-We started iScripts.com in 2005 offering just a few software scripts to build online businesses.
-Early on, we weren’t exactly sure who would need our products but concluded that target customers would be webmasters managing a number of websites.
+We started iScripts.com in 2005, offering just a few software scripts to build online businesses.
+Early on, we weren’t exactly sure who would need our products but concluded that target customers would be webmasters managing several websites.
 Our software made the process easier for them by cutting down on time and effort needed to build elaborate platforms.

-Derived from experience in working with thousands of entrepreneurs and startups, I can say that many are created by mid career entrepreneurs.
+Derived from experience in working with thousands of entrepreneurs and startups, I can say that mid career entrepreneurs create many.
 These folks choose the path by chance or choice after spending many years in the business world.

-Unfortunately, the ecosystem is somewhat stacked against the mid career entrepreneurs.
-Currently, most startup accelerators, incubators and startup ecosystems found in the West Coast, Midwest and East Coast of the United States are set up to target and enable a young crowd that can live on a Ramen noodle budget every day.
+Unfortunately, the ecosystem is somewhat stacked against mid-career entrepreneurs.
+Currently, most startup accelerators, incubators, and startup ecosystems in the United States are set up to target and enable a young crowd that can live on a Ramen noodle budget.
 Those who already have mortgages to pay or kids in high school usually cannot pound out a 100 hour week like their diligent Ramen noodle counterparts.

 Mid-career entrepreneurs require different types of assistance to create businesses.
-They call for a shorter timeline to launch as well as assistance with a range of business matters.
-Despite being equipped with massive domain expertise within a chosen field, they still may lack certain skills such as the technical proficiency, fundraising knowledge, or legal familiarity required to start a successful startup.
+They call for a shorter timeline to launch as well as support with a range of business matters.
+Despite being equipped with extensive domain expertise within a chosen field, they still may lack specific skills such as the technical proficiency, fundraising knowledge, or legal familiarity required to start a successful startup.

-Mid-career entrepreneurs require vehicles enabling them to establish and sustain important connections vital to success.
-At some point, even young entrepreneurs learn that they cannot carry out every task themselves and uphold a long-term business merely on personal eye of the tiger mentality and personal skills alone.
-While it is initially imperative to have the drive, determination and time to start a valuable venture, it is just as important to grow out and up out by seeking connections.
+Mid-career entrepreneurs require vehicles, enabling them to establish and sustain essential connections vital to success.
+At some point, even young entrepreneurs learn that they cannot carry out every task themselves and uphold a long-term business merely on grit.
+While it is initially imperative to have the drive, determination, and time to start a valuable venture, it is just as important to grow out and up out by seeking connections.
 After a certain point, business potential can instead be limited to the capabilities of one individual or a select few.

 While we should continue to guide young entrepreneurs, we also need to realize the importance of fostering connections among existing entrepreneurs.
 Those with established experience and specialized skills to make big ideas a reality should be given more opportunity to do so.
 By overlooking the needs of mid-career entrepreneurs, we are allowing a great deal of potential success to fall through the cracks.